NoDataFound/gitcred/README.md

 `GitCred: Straight Outta Commits` aims to provide insight into skillset by performing analysis on a GitHub user's profile (or any code repos, local files, etc... ) to generate a comprehensive, evidence-based skill and impact summary by inspecting their original repositories (not forks).
 Purposely does not leverage AI models so you can build your own concept mapping.
 Trust but verify.

+## Evidence-Based Skill Profiling
+GitCred works by harvesting quantifiable data from repositories to provide a real, evidence-based profile of a developer's work.
+Instead of generating pre-written sentences, it provides the raw data and metrics that support the high-level analysis described above.

+1. It Quantifies Your Contributions:
+GitCred analyzes commit logs to produce a `technical_analysis.csv` for each user.
+This file gives you hard numbers on:
+Commit frequency and volume per project.
+The lifespan of your projects (from first to last commit).
+Your role in a project (e.g., sole author vs. one of many contributors).
+Use this to back up claims like: "Sole author of Project X with over 200 commits in 6 months" or "Active contributor to 5 team projects over the last year."

+3. It Identifies Your Technical Toolchain:
+By parsing dependency files (like requirements.txt), GitCred infers the frameworks, languages, and libraries you actually use, presenting them as a list of "Inferred Concepts."
+Use this to build your skills matrix: If the output shows "React," "Docker," and "FastAPI," you have direct evidence of using those technologies in real projects.

+4. It Provides a Verifiable Audit Trail:
+The `comments_log.csv` file creates a searchable database of every comment you've written in your code.
+Use this to add depth to your experience: If you claim to be "security-conscious," you can point to the comments in your code where you explain your security-related logic.
+It provides a direct window into your thought process.

 ## Resume Builder Use Cases

 - **Automated, Evidence-Based Resume Generation**